DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ####Link Model

-To create the Link model, add the Link class into the Models folder and add the [obligatory properties](desktop/loading.md#link_properties) of the Link object into it:
+To create the Link model, create the Link class in the Models folder and add the [obligatory properties](desktop/loading.md#link_properties) of the Link object into it:

 ~~~js
 using System;